Go Ad-Free!

 Castle your King early

 Protecting your King is your number one objective, so as soon as you see an opportunity to castle, you should.
 To castle, you must first clear all of the space between your King and one of your Rooks.
 This will open up special move options for your King.
-Note: Castling can only be done if neither your King and Rook have moved.
+Note: Castling can only be done if neither your King nor Rook have moved.

 If you can manage to get one of your pawns across the board to your opponent's back row, you can "promote" them into any other piece except a King.
 Simply choose the new piece you'd like them to become.
 You can even have "extra" Queens or other pieces!